KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 - Less is more!
 - Highlight only what is important.
 "If everything is highlighted, nothing is"
 - Write down why it is highlighted.
+- Write down what you think.
+- Try out what works best!!!

 # References